Exercise For Diabetes

 Benefits of Exercising

-Physical activity has the same affect as using glucose lowering medication without using medication.
+Physical activity has the same affect as using glucose lowering medication without using medication, and increased insulin sensitivity.
 You will want to get off of medication as soon as you can.
 The sooner the better.
 Do you want to know the side effects of exercise?
 Possibly a little bit of muscle pain.
 Get into a routine where you exercise and you do not have to think.
 It should come natural, make time and just do it.

 Regular exercise will also help you achieve a lower blood pressure.
 So, as you walk and exercise, it actually takes less effort.
 You will be burning fat and calories as your metabolism increases.
 As a diabetic you can now achieve and maintain a healthy weight.
 As you exercise you will feel like you have accomplished something.